Indian independence movement: Jugantar

-Jugantar was a paramilitary organization.
+Jugantar was a paramilitary organisation.
 Led by Barindra Ghosh, with 21 revolutionaries, including Bagha Jatin, started to collect arms and explosives and manufactured bombs.

 Some senior members of the group were sent abroad for political and military training.
 One of them, Hemchandra Kanungo obtained his training in Paris.
 After returning to Kolkata he set up a combined religious school and bomb factory at a garden house in Maniktala suburb of Calcutta.
 However, the attempted murder of district Judge Kingsford of Muzaffarpur by Khudiram Bose and Prafulla Chaki (30 April 1908) initiated a police investigation that led to the arrest of many of the revolutionaries.

 Bagha Jatin was one of the senior leaders in Jugantar.
 He was arrested, along with several other leaders, in connection with the Howrah-Sibpur Conspiracy case.
 They were tried for treason, the charge being that they had incited various regiments of the army against the ruler.

-Benoy Basu, Badal Gupta and Dinesh Gupta, who are noted for launching an attack on the Secretariat Building - the Writers' Building in the Dalhousie square in Kolkata, were Jugantar members.

 Alipore bomb conspiracy case

-Several leaders of the Jugantar party including Aurobindo Ghosh were arrested in connection with bomb-making activities in Kolkata and Hare Krishna Konar was one of the founding member of Communist Party of India (Marxist) and Communist Consolidation were arrested for connection with Calcutta arms act case in 1932 and deported to Cellular Jail.
-Several others were also deported to the Andaman Cellular Jail for doing Indian independence movement.
+Several leaders of the Jugantar party including Aurobindo Ghosh were arrested in connection with bomb-making activities in Kolkata.
+Several of the activists were deported to the Andaman Cellular Jail.

-Communist Consolidation

-Several leaders of Jugantar group were imprisoned in various jails, one of which was a prominent jail of British India, Cellular Jail.
-The Cellular jail was also referred to as Kalapani.
-In 1932 many freedom fighters from Bengal were imprisoned in cellular jail as a result of the Calcutta arms act case.
-The prisoners of cellular jail carried out their first hunger strike in 1933 due to inhumane treatment in jail.
-The prisoners encountered Marxist and Communist ideology in jail and in 1935 a Communist Consolidation party was formed by Hare Krishna Konar, Shiv Verma, Batukeshwar Dutt and other prisoners of Cellular jail who were attracted to Marxist ideology.
-This party also led the second hunger strike in Cellular Jail, which demanded the designation of these prisoners as political prisoners rather than a freedom fighters.